luser-dr00g/inca/olmec/README.md

 are empirically not workable on 64bit systems.

 So, starting over (yet again), inca4 (aka `olmec`) will start with design.
-Simple, flexible pieces design and built separately, in separate files.
+Simple, flexible pieces designed and built separately, in separate files.
 With unit testing.
 The very start is UTF-8, the basis of the I/O module.
 It has been reviewed extensively (https://codereview.stackexchange.com/questions/98838/utf-8-encoding-decoding).